 “The global pandemic is profoundly changing cancer care delivery,” said Dr. Craig Nichols, an internationally recognized specialist in germ cell tumors, in a press release.
 “We have to deliver high-quality care while stopping the virus, assuring good patient outcomes while also protecting the oncology workforce and managing capacity during high demand.
 It is so gratifying that the AYA oncology community is providing ‘bottom up’ innovative solutions.”

-A patient with breast cancer is sewing together masks for at-risk groups and people in her community, while continuing her fight with cancer.
+A patient with breast cancer is sewing together masks for at-risk groups and people in her community, while continuing to receive treatment for the disease.

 Ty Morganelli was first diagnosed with breast cancer last fall and has undergone six rounds of chemotherapy; she was scheduled to have surgery this month which was postponed due to the COVID-19 pandemic.